ihmeuw/ihme-ui/README.md

 # [IHME-UI](https://github.com/ihmeuw/ihme-ui)

 ihme-ui is a collection of JavaScript and React-based visualization tools and user interface elements developed by the [Institute of Health Metrics and Evaluation](http://healthdata.org).
 These elements are used in IHME's [visualizations of global health metrics](http://www.healthdata.org/results/data-visualizations).
-They are shared to support the community of global health researchers visualize and disseminate their work.

 This document provides installation instructions, an overview of the elements, their APIs, and examples of their use.